pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Sinclair-ZX-Spectrum-Next.md

 When using the `IOCTL_GENCON_SET_FONT32` and `IOCTL_GENCON_SET_UDGS` ioctl values, the 8x8 characters are copied to the tile definitions in monochrome using colour indices of 0 for background and `CLIB_TILES_PALETTE_SET_INDEX` (default value 1) as set pixels.

 The console driver supports your application changing the addresses for the tile definitions and tilemaps.

+## Graphics

+The classic graphics operations are supported in all available screen modes.
+In tilemap mode you must call `zxn_create_tilemap_graphics()` from `<arch/zxn.h>` to setup the lores graphics set prior to plotting anything.